andreysaf/nodejs-convert-file-server/README.md

 ### Replace Content in PDF

-Creates a blank PDF with a single page.
+Replaces a placeholder string in a PDF.

 ##### HTTP Request
 `GET http://localhost:9000/replaceContent/:name`